 Immediate family members or other authorized representatives can contact Google to request account deactivation.
 Google may also allow an authorized representative access to specific content from a deceased user’s YouTube account, which is granted on a case-by-case basis following “careful review.”

 To date, many other platforms, including TikTok, do not offer the ability to memorialize or deactivate a deceased person’s account.
 In this case, it helps to select a legacy contact or attach a list of your login details for each platform in your Will.
 This is especially important to do for any of the email accounts or other apps you use to receive bills and other important documentation regarding your home, finances and business.
 For example, Apple allows users to add a Legacy Contact for their Apple IDs.
 Although, depending on two-factor authentication settings on each platform, someone acting on your behalf may also need access to your smartphone as part of the login process.

 Considering the afterlife of each of your social media accounts and online platforms not only helps your loved ones wrap up your estate in your absence, but it can also help protect your information against identity theft and from being accessed by hackers with malevolent intentions.

 How one’s social media account is dealt with after a person passes away is typically governed by each service provider’s policies, which are often incorporated into the terms of agreement when the account is first opened.
 The procedure typically involves some form of written request with proof of death.
 While the service provider is unlikely to allow requests contrary to their policies, it is always possible to try where there may be exceptional circumstances.

 Have Questions About Wills & Estates and Choosing a Legacy Contact?

-If you have questions about wills & estate planning, including choosing a legacy contact and other important information in your Will, please don’t hesitate to reach out to our Estate Law Specialists at Spraggs Law today.
+If you have questions about other important information to include in your Will, please don’t hesitate to reach out to our Estate Law Specialists at Spraggs Law today.